nextflow-io/nextflow/docs/reference/process.md

 : :::{versionadded} 24.10.0
   :::
 : The exception reported by the previous task attempt.
-: Since the exception is only available after a failed task execution, it can only be used when `task.attempt` is greater than 1.
+: Since the exception is available after a failed task attempt, it can only be accessed when retrying a failed task execution, and therefore when `task.attempt` is greater than 1.

 `task.previousTrace`
 : :::{versionadded} 24.10.0
   :::
 : The trace record associated with the previous task attempt.
-Since the trace record is only available after the task has been executed, it can only be accessed when retrying a failed task execution, and therefore when `task.attempt` is greater than 1.
+: Since the trace record is available after a failed task attempt, it can only be accessed when retrying a failed task execution, and therefore when `task.attempt` is greater than 1.
 : This is useful when retrying a task execution to access the previous task attempt runtime metrics e.g. used memory and CPUs.

 `task.process`